 Additionally, we’ve already written about many of the best countries in Europe where you can see the northern lights:

 - Finland – 14 places, including Rovaniemi, Kemi, and near Helsinki.
 Click to read.

 - Greenland – 6 places, including Kangerlussuaq and Nuuk.
 Click to read.

 - Iceland – 16 places, including Thingvellir, Jökulsárlón, and near Reykjavik.
 Click to read.

 - Ireland – 14 places, including Malin Head, Kerry Dark Sky Park, and Tory Island.
 Click to read.

 - Norway – 14 places, including Svalbard, Tromsø, and the Lofoten Islands.
 Click to read.

 - Scotland – 8 places, including the Shetlands, Orkney, and Galloway Forest Park.
 Click to read.

 - Sweden – 8 places, including Abisko National Park, Kiruna, and Jukkasjärvi.
 Click to read.

 We’ve focused on the countries listed above because they are by far the most likely ones if you want to see the northern lights in Europe.
-We also have forthcoming posts specifically on seeing the northern lights in Ireland and Russia; we’ll add those links once the posts are live.
+We also have forthcoming posts specifically on seeing the northern lights in Ireland and Russia.
 However, there are other countries where the aurora can be seen on nights of greater activity.